 That may not be a perfect analogy but it is probably the best one we’ve got.
 It will do nicely.
 Faith is discovered not invented.
 It is a gift, not a work.
 And that makes all the difference in the world.
 After all, it is a relationship not a job and, like all relationships, it is about the person, not just the benefits.

 The thing to remember, and this is essential, is that believing that God exists is not enough.
 It is part of the equation, no doubt.
 It’s hard to have a relationship with a virtual (or pretend) girlfriend.
-Yes, you need to believe that God exists and I suppose that puts you one step closer to the truth but it isn’t enough.
+Yes, you need to believe that God exists (as well as your girlfriend or boyfriend) and I suppose that puts you one step closer to the truth but it isn’t enough.
 “Even the demons believe….” says James, “and shudder” (James 2:19 NIV).

 This is the demonic deception that has gripped so much of Western Christianity, that believing in the existence of God, believing that Jesus is the Son of God, believing in the truth that Jesus rose from the dead means that you are a believer.
 Far from it.
 There is more to it.

 There is a “seeking” after God that is the necessary counterpart to believing in the existence of God or in the truth of Scripture.
 That proactive desire to seek a relationship with this God that you believe in, sets you apart from the demons.
 It is an attitude that springs from faith, not just a faith that something is true but a faith in someone who is there and who will “reward those who earnestly seek him” (Hebrews 11:6b NIV).

 There it is in black and white.
 Faith that something is true is not true faith.
 Faith in the God who is there is a relational faith that will be rewarded.
 The first is demonic and the second angelic.
 The first is a plague in our society (and churches), the second is the secret to a true confession of faith.